 If you create the same FileMaker file accounts manually in multiple files, you may make data entry errors.
-To reduce such errors, use external authentication or OAuth identity provider authentication, or (if files are hosted by FileMaker Cloud) FileMaker ID authentication.
-See Set up external authentication or Set up OAuth identity provider authentication, or Set up FileMaker ID authentication.
+To reduce such errors, use external authentication, OAuth identity provider authentication, or (if files are hosted by FileMaker Cloud) FileMaker ID authentication.
+See Set up external authentication, Set up OAuth identity provider authentication, or Set up FileMaker ID authentication.

 Review the account access entries and privilege sets in each file of a multifile solution.
 If privilege sets do not match across files or an account has additional privileges in a file, users may gain access to data that would normally be restricted to them.
 See Define privilege sets.

 Additionally, make sure that users cannot make references to files in a solution without the solution designer's assistance.
 Otherwise, they may gain access to restricted data.
 See Restrict references to a solution.